+Sometimes digital marketing terms help us understand what they mean, sometimes they don’t.
+If you know what HTML means, this is helpful, but let’s take a deeper look.
 An HTML email contains custom fonts, graphics, images, links, background colors and, at times, can look like a page on a website.
 They are fully designed emails with their own code and styling.

 If you had different types of clients and customers in different phases of their buying cycle would you send them the same email?
 The answer is no. With list segmentation companies segment their leads and current clients into lists that match their current buying cycle or what type of client they are.
 These different lists receive different information/content that they care about the most.

 Open rate is the percentage of emails opened from the total that were sent.
 Similar to CTR, open rate takes into account all emails that were sent and divides that total by the number of emails that were opened.
 For example: If we sent an email to 1,000 email subscribers but only 250 people opened that email, the open rate would be 25%.

 Opt-in (or Subscribe)

 An opt-in is when a person provides their email address to a company or individual because they are choosing to receive emails from that company or individual.